 Dat is a peer to peer protocol designed to exchange pieces of a dataset amongst a swarm of peers.
-As soon as a peer acquires their first piece of data in the dataset they become a partial mirror for the dataset.
-If someone else contacts them and needs the piece they have, they can share it.
+As soon as a peer acquires their first piece of data in the dataset they can choose to become a partial mirror for the dataset.
+If someone else contacts them and needs the piece they have, they can choose to share it.
 This can happen simultaneously while the peer is still downloading the pieces they want.